 The trucking industry in the United States is a multi-billion dollar sector that offers lucrative opportunities for aspiring business owners.
 A clear profit exists for trucking businesses as they can gain over 4.8 cents per operating dollar they spend.

-However, it’s incredibly competitive, and usually, the truckers that get into the business fail in their first year of operations.
+However, the trucking industry is incredibly competitive.
+Usually, the truckers that enter the business fail in their first year of operations.
 So, before you dive into the industry, make sure you have a backup plan with the essentials on board to establish a successful long-term business.

 Is Starting a Trucking Business Worth It?